 A healthcare dashboard is a modern analytics tool to monitor healthcare KPIs in a dynamic and interactive way.
 A common example is a hospital KPI dashboard, that enables healthcare professionals to access important patient statistics in real-time to increase the overall hospital performance and patient satisfaction.

-A centralised healthcare dashboard can be a great ally in the efficient management of your establishment as it will help you identify where the work is bottle-necking or what kind of trends you can determine over time, adapting that way the assignment of your resources.
+A centralised healthcare dashboard can be a great ally in the efficient management of your establishment as it will help you identify where the work is bottle-necking or what kind of trends you can determine over time, adapting that way the assignment of your resources, and generating sustainable development.

 This hospital KPI dashboard will give you the big picture you need when running such a complex facility.
 Giving you the principal metrics on the major category you need, you can track the patients your hospital welcomed over a certain period of time, how much their treatments cost or how long they had to wait in the emergency room before seeing a doctor.
 This dashboard also breaks down for you the trends of incoming and outcoming patients per division, from surgery to cardiology, and how long it took them to see a specialist of the respective category.

 The patient satisfaction dashboard is the showcase of your healthcare facility.
 It will translate the efforts you put in welcoming and treating your patients, as well as the degree of safety you deliver to them.
-Unsatisfied patients will neither return in case of a problem, nor recommend your facility to friends and family.
+Unsatisfied patients will neither return in case of a problem nor recommend your facility to friends and family.
 At the internet age, the viral spread of “bad buzz” can be harmful and hard to contain.

-In this healthcare dashboard template, you can also see an example of questions asked in surveys to patients after their stay in hospital.
-Is the staff available enough to listen to questions patient might have, do they take the time to answer these questions and explain the procedures that are upcoming?
+In this healthcare dashboard template, you can also see an example of questions asked in surveys to patients after their stay in the hospital.
+Is the staff available enough to listen to questions patients might have, do they take the time to answer these questions and explain the procedures that are upcoming?
 How would you rate your meals?
 Taking the time to assess patients’ opinions and feelings will not only provide valuable insights on how your facility is perceived, but it will also give them the feeling of being listened to and taken into account, an important aspect of the satisfaction score.
 All this leads to improved services.

-The Lab Turnaround Time is an important patient satisfaction KPI, and measures the time your hospital laboratory needs to process results.
+The lab turnaround time is an important patient satisfaction KPI, and measures the time your hospital laboratory needs to process results.
 This metric needs to be broken down respectively to each test undertaken, and evaluate how long each one needs - some tests are more difficult to perform and require more time.
 The purpose should then be to set a time target for each lab result performed and reach it.

-Our final healthcare dashboard example will be the hospital performance dashboard.
+Our next healthcare dashboard example will be the hospital performance dashboard.
 It uses clear targets and aims to achieve desired outcomes pre-set, putting the information at your fingertips with relevant visualisations of different aspects of your hospital life.
 Working with such dashboards will help you improve on a clinical level as well as on an operational and financial level.
 The metrics you will use here must spark action, and answer the question “what response do I take, if it shows underperformance?”.